fahol/todoist-mcp-server-cf/README.md

 Simple proof-of-concept MCP Server to interact with [Todoist](https://www.todoist.com).
+It contains a single tool as of now, but I might add more in the future if I actually end up using it.

 Unlike some other Todoist MCP servers, this one uses OAuth based authorization and is deployed in Cloudflare.